gmberton/EarthLoc/README.md

 ```
 This will download all required images within the directory `data`.

+Then download the file containing the intersections between queries and database images (would be too heavy to compute online) [at this link](https://drive.google.com/file/d/169X9TnrWpdFy4WQpyBZ9DBFUwOb7Nl5F/view?usp=drive_link) and put it in `data/queries_intersections_with_db_2021.torch`.

 ## Train
 Once the dataset is downloaded, simply run
 ```